-- Click the ADVANCED tab. - 5.
+- 4. Click the ADVANCED tab. - 5.
 In the Internet Port pane, click the Connection Status button.

 The Connection Status window opens and displays the following information - IP Address.
 The IP address that is assigned to the router. - Subnet Mask.
 The subnet mask that is assigned to the router. - Default Gateway.
 The IP address for the default gateway that the router communicates with. - DHCP Server.
 The IP address for the Dynamic Host Configuration Protocol server that provides the TCP/IP configuration for all the computers that are connected to the router. - DNS Server.
 The IP address of the Domain Name Service server that provides translation of network names to IP addresses. - Lease Obtained.
 The date and time when the lease was obtained. - Lease Expires.
 The date and time that the lease expires. - 6.
-To return the status of all items to 0, click the Release button. - 7.
-To refresh the page, click the Renew button. - 8.
+To release (stop) the Internet connection, click the Release button - 7.
+To renew the Internet connection, click the Renew button. - 8.
 To exit the page, click the Close Window button.